 I also like the fact that there are lockers with padlocks and that’s included in the price.
 Like many other places, they offer massage here and they have refreshments, Thai balms, oil etc on sale.

 There’s a garden patio for cooling cool down but it’s not as picturesque as in the other sauna spots.
 There is also a small pond, with very big fish.
 You can buy dog and fish food if you would like to feed the animals.
 The dogs in the sauna area are friendly.

 Orion Healing Centre

-Sauna is open from 6pm until midnight.
+The Dome on Koh Phangan is open from 6pm until midnight.
 The entrance fee is 200 baht and you can stay here until closing time, sweating in one of the 2 saunas, having a shower and chillaxing at the bonfire.
 Sauna is mixed and you can choose to be naked, be wrapped in a towel or wear your bathers.
 Towel and water are included in the entrance fee, with a warm greeting from the owner, Dave and the staff.
-Vegetarian snacks, drinks and tea are also available to purchase.
+Vegetarian snacks, drinks, and tea are also available to purchase.

 I enquired about the history behind Dome and apparently, Dave had built a sauna in Pai earlier and then decided to build one on the island.
 At first, it was more for friends and people giving donations.
 Then more people started coming and another sauna was needed.
 The place is still growing and improving with the help of Dave and the volunteers.
 And we hope this is indeed the case because it’s an extraordinary place.

 The ambiance is hippyish, slightly psychedelic or dare I say, even magical.
 The chillout tunes coming from the speakers add up to the whole experience.
 Furthermore, the cliffs facing the area are lit when it gets dark and this gives the place a special touch.
 More info here.